The most important thing to keep in mind when talking about the lifespan of solar panels is that they are not going to stop working after that period.

 Protection from the Elements

 As solar panels are designed by nature to be exposed to the air, they are at the mercy of the elements, which can potentially result in damage.
-With this in mind, solar panels are generally tested against a wide range of environmental effects such as high temperatures, hailstones, corrosion from salt mist or ammonia, and more.
+With this in mind, solar panels are generally tested against a wide range of environmental effects and extreme weather events such as high temperatures, hailstones, corrosion from salt mist or ammonia, and more.

 When choosing solar panels, keep your own local environment in mind and think about what sort of conditions they will be exposed to.
 There are different weather effects by the seaside compared with living in an area known for extreme heat.